tarantool/doc/doc/reference/configuration/cfg_flight_recorder.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the maximum size (in bytes) of the log message.
+    Specify the maximum size (in bytes) of the log message.
     The log message is truncated if its size exceeds this limit.

     | Type: integer